Helping people excel at what they love to do

 - Managing emotions such as nerves, anger or frustration

 - To consider the ‘meaning’ of their emotions and what it suggests about their goals, values and direction in life/sport

 - Understanding and clarifying motivation and the factors that influence them

 - Helping athletes let go of mistakes and refocus on what’s important

 - Understanding their behaviours, how they came to be and consider what they could do differently

 - Identifying optimal mindsets for training and competition, respectively

-All client work is based on the client’s unique needs and context and is currently conducted via Zoom or Skype.
+All client work is based on the client’s unique needs and context and conducted online via Google Meet.

 Sessions cost £60 per 1-hour session.